rustaroots/rustafari/README.md

 - [Documentation Wiki](https://github.com/rustaroots/rustafari/wiki)
 - [Issue Tracker](https://github.com/rustaroots/rustafari/issues)

----

 ## ❤️ **Acknowledgments**

 Thank you for using Rustafari.
 We hope it enhances your development experience and empowers you to create amazing web applications.
-If you enjoy using Rustafari, consider giving us a ⭐ on [GitHub](https://github.com/rustaroots/rustafari)! ion improves readability, structure, and aesthetics while maintaining a developer-friendly tone.
-Let me know if you'd like further adjustments or additional sections!
+If you enjoy using Rustafari, consider giving us a ⭐ on [GitHub](https://github.com/rustaroots/rustafari)!